Awoiska van der Molen

 № 481-13, 2017/2024

 In the summer of 2024 Huis Marseille will exhibit new work by the Dutch photographer Awoiska van der Molen (b.
 1972 in Groningen).
-Later in her career she became well known primarily for her nature photos, but just after her graduation in 2003 Van der Molen in fact photographed the urban environment.
-Now, over twenty years later, she is once again showing us understated black and white photos of the built environment containing traces of human presence.
-This time she zooms in on illuminated windows in the evening darkness.
+Critically acclaimed for her psychological landscape images, Awoiska van der Molen started out by photographing urban environments in 2003, shortly after graduating from art school.
+Now, more than twenty years on, she once again presents us with understated black-and-white photos of built-up environments that reveal traces of human presence.
+This time she zooms in on illuminated windows in the darkness of the evening.

 The introduction of carbon prints